Here at Getting Married in Denmark, we try to document our experiences and knowledge about weddings in Copenhagen and the rest of Denmark.

 - Be sure to capture your wedding day in pictures you’re likely going to be looking at them for the rest of your life, even if it’s just one.

 However much I would like to encourage everyone to hire a wedding photographer then there are ofcause practical reasons for why one cannot.
-So I have also written the Cannot Afford A Wedding Photographer What You Can Do with the best tips on how to get the best DIY wedding pictures for your future.
+So below I have written the Cannot Afford A Wedding Photographer What You Can Do section with the best tips on how to get the best DIY wedding pictures for your future.